 Add Walnuts to Salads

 Sprinkle chopped walnuts on your salads to add a delightful nutty flavor and a dose of heart-healthy goodness.
 Walnuts pair well with various salad ingredients, including leafy greens, fruits, and cheese.
 The contrasting textures and flavors create a delightful eating experience.
-For a refreshing and nutritious salad, combine walnuts with spinach, strawberries, goat cheese, and a light vinaigrette.
+Combine walnuts with spinach, strawberries, goat cheese, and a light vinaigrette for a refreshing and nutritious salad.

 Include Walnuts in Baking